 - Treasury bonds are liquid, meaning they can be sold by bondholders before they mature.
 Or, the bondholder can elect to hang on to the Treasury bond until the bond’s maturity date.

-- Bonds, which tend to be less volatile and less prone to big price swings than stocks, are a great way to keep investment portfolio assets in safety mode, an investment strategy known as capital preservation.
+- Bonds, which tend to be less prone to big price swings than stocks, are a great way to keep investment portfolio assets in safety mode, an investment strategy known as capital preservation.
 Treasury bonds are widely considered a risk-free investment, as they have extremely low odds of default since they are backed fully by the U.S. government.

 T-bond tax implications